hvitoi/linux-docs/Packages/packages-arch.md

 - `intel-ucode`: Stability and security updates for Intel CPUs
 - `bluez`: Daemons for the bluetooth protocol stack
 - `bluez-utils`: Development and debugging utilities for the bluetooth protocol stack
-- `mesa`: Open-source implementation of the OpenGL specification
 - `gnome`: GUI
 - `grub`: GNU GRand Unified Bootloader
 - `efibootmgr`: Linux user-space application to modify the EFI Boot Manager